 Creamy Beef and Shells

-Creamy Beef and Shells is an upgrade from your childhood favorite Hamburger Helper meal -- with so much more flavor and you know exactly what's in it.
-This simple, family-friendly meal can be ready in 30 minutes or less.
-This meal is pure comfort food -- we combine rich, creamy, saucy pasta shells with perfectly seasoned ground beef and loads of melty cheese.
+Creamy Beef and Shells is an upgrade from your childhood favorite Hamburger Helperยฎ meal -- with so much more flavor and you'll know exactly what's in it (no strange additives!).
+This quick, family-friendly meal pairs creamy pasta shells with seasoned ground beef and melted cheese, ready in just 30 minutes.
+It's the perfect comfort food!

 Ingredients